 Horizon Power was searching for a virtualization platform to support the ENMACs system that provided real-time management, monitoring, and control of a public electrical distribution network.
 Additional requirements included a flexible platform that was easy to use and centralised storage for personnel in office sites and out in the field.
-Red Hat® Enterprise Virtualization let the utility powerhouse provide its office and field teams with easy access to critical networks.
+Red Hat® Virtualization let the utility powerhouse provide its office and field teams with easy access to critical networks.

 Karratha, Western Australia

 - Servers: HP C3000 blade enclosures, Proliant BL460 G7 servers, HP Proliant DL380 G5 servers, HP Proliant DL380 G6 servers